ou-elot/CDD206-MD/EOUProjectMilestone1.md

 ### No-Recorded-Allopurinol Group

-Among the 3,749 patients without recorded allopurinol:
+In the 3,749 patients without treatment:

 - 471 had at least one follow-up urate measurement between days 90 and 180.
 - 161 had at least one follow-up urate measurement below 6 mg/dL during that period.